Lemp Neighborhood Arts Center: Orchestrating Diversity

-Since 2009, Lemp has operated a program called Orchestrating Diversity, "a social change program" that provides free education in orchestral music to inner-city youth of Saint Louis.
+Since 2009, Lemp has operated a program called Orchestrating Diversity, a social change program that provides free education in orchestral music to inner-city youth of Saint Louis.
 Students participate in an eight-week summer intensive that provides music instruction for eight hours per day, as well as an after-school program throughout the regular school year.
 They are taught music theory, history and musicianship at a college level.
 They are also taught to perform symphonic music in a large ensemble known as the Orchestrating Diversity Urban Youth Orchestra, and are given free private instruction on their instruments by professional musicians, college faculty members, and student volunteers from Washington University in St. Louis and Saint Louis University.

 In the summer of 2012, Orchestrating Diversity began the Junior Urban Music Program (JUMP), which provides extensive beginners music classes to children aged 5–8 years old.
 Because of JUMP's success in its inaugural year, it was expanded in the summer of 2013 to provide classes in East Saint Louis, Illinois.

-Orchestrating Diversity is a nucleo of El Sistema USA, which is a network of similar programs in the United States modeled off of El Sistema in Venezuela.
+Orchestrating Diversity is a nucleo (music center) of El Sistema USA, which is a network of similar programs in the United States modeled off of El Sistema in Venezuela.